 Transition can mean LOTS of things.
 Someone can transition socially, medically, surgically, and/or legally (think name changes and birth certificates).
 Transition, especially medical and surgical, can take months or years.
 It does not happen overnight.
 No type of transition is easy, or simple.

-I began socially transitioning first, by presenting and living full time as male.
+I socially transitioned first, by presenting and living full time as male.
 First at home, then to my friends and when I was out in public, then at my job, then to my extended family.
-This order is different for everyone.
-My job at the gym was one of the last places I socially transitioned, because honestly I was really intimidated.
-It is hard to put yourself in such a vulnerable position over and over, every day.
+This order is different for everyone based on their unique circumstances.

 I began medically transitioning in October of 2019.
 This involves an injection (a shot) of the hormone testosterone that I give myself once a week.
 Both men and women have testosterone naturally occurring in their bodies.
 This just brings my levels more in line with the levels found in cisgender men, which leads to me developing secondary sexual characteristics (the things guys get during puberty) - a deeper voice, increased body and facial hair, etc. There are other ways to get testosterone- like patches, but this method works well for me.

 I plan to legally transition in 2020.
 I've used the name Alex (which is actually my middle name) for almost 20 years and it is unisex so I don't feel a huge need to change it officially.
 I care more about getting my gender marker corrected on my passport and driver's license so that when I travel I am not misgendered.

 Regarding surgical transition- as it was said in this article on MarketWatch , asking about a transgender person's surgical status is "essentially asking them to describe their genitals to you".
 Yeah... its super personal.
 I know it might seem like a natural thing to ask** (see the next question) but it's REALLY personal.